 You may wish to submit a refined request in order that the cost of complying with your request may be facilitated within the 'appropriate limit'.
-In compliance with Section 16 of the Act, I have considered how your request may be refined to bring it under the appropriate limit.
-In relation to Request 1, we have established that there isn't any refinement we could offer to bring this request under 'appropriate limit'.
+In compliance with Section 16 of the Act, we have considered how your request may be refined to bring it under the appropriate limit.
+Unfortunately on this occasion we are unable to offer any refinement.